Building growth team: 3 rules and 5 must-have roles

 How to launch a growth marketing team?

-Which roles need to be filled to launch a growth marketing team?
+Which positions need to be filled to launch a growth team?

-To launch a product growth team, you need to fill 4 roles:
+To launch a product growth team, you need to fill 4 positions:

 Can’t wait to test your first hypothesis?
 We want to be a part of it!